-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-rtoquiro rtocommona rtoquiro for como Submitted Used

 C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

-C8A SAT and SAT Subject Tests or Х
+SAT and SAT Subject Tests or ACT Х

-ACT ^

 C8A SAT Subject Tests only Х